Associate Research Professor, Biodesign Center for Applied Structural Discovery

 Prior to ASU, Dr. Hansen was a Research Assistant Professor at the Medical University of South Carolina where she co-developed a novel recombinantly-expressed and active form of human telomerase, the RNA-protein complex that is central to cancer and aging.
 At Yale University, as a Post-doctoral Fellow and an Associate Research Scientist with Dr. Dieter Söll, Dr. Hansen elucidated the origins of the fundamental biochemical pathways of protein translation that are used by the three domains of life.
 She was also the first to characterize both the recombinant archaeal tRNA amidotransferase protein complexes and the molecular basis of discrimination by the archaeal aspartyl-tRNA synthetases.

 Dr. Hansen earned her Ph.D. in Microbiology from the University of Georgia, where she identified novel biochemical pathways and developed genetics tools for diverse microbes.
 She acquired skills in classical microbial genetics during her B.S. studies in Genetic Biology at Purdue University.
 Currently at ASU, Dr. Hansen leads collaborations to develop technologies that enable the structural and mechanistic elucidation of membrane proteins, which will provide a basis for the structure-based development of therapeutics.
-She enjoys extremely challenging research that by its nature requires a highly collaborative and analytical approach.
+She enjoys extremely challenging research, which requires a highly collaborative and analytical approach